juanbetancurm/piScavengersHunt/README.md

-# 🥧 Pi Day Challenge
+# 𝛑 Pi Day Challenge
 ### *Where Mathematics Meets Adventure!*

 **An interactive treasure hunt that transforms Pi Day into an exciting campus-wide mathematical adventure.**